 Love & belonging – Positive – more exercise will give me more energy for my partner and allow us to share an incredible relationship.
 If I join a local team/club/facility I can connect with new friends and be a part of a unique belonging whilst enjoying the sport/event we belong to.
 Negative - Little connection with positive like-minded healthy people means I’ll have to connect with unhealthy people with habits and behaviours that lead to ill health, deterioration of my mental function and negatively impact my life.

-Never forget how primal we really are, despite our intelligence and sophistication we are still a part of the animal kingdom, our nervous system hasn’t changed from when early human arrived.
+Never forget how primal we really are, despite our intelligence and sophistication we are still a part of the animal kingdom, our nervous system hasn’t changed from when early humans arrived.

 The only difference today is our environment, getting focused on the internal forces that are deeply embedded in us will serve as a powerful tool in executing habits and achieving our goals!